 “It’s a remarkable experience having so many pivotal voices converge in this complex conversation,” said Senior Curator of Photographs, John Rohrbach.
 “Speaking with Light is a symbol of the vitality of contemporary Indigenous photography, acknowledging the diversity of Indigenous artists who are confronting the story of America with acuteness and passion.”

-Authored wholly by Indigenous scholars—including National Museum of the American Indian, Associate Curator, Paul Chaat Smith (Comanche); University of California, Los Angeles, Professor of Gender Studies, Mishuana Goeman (Tonawanda Band of Seneca); Metropolitan Museum of Art, Associate Curator of Native American art, Patricia Marroquin Norby (Purepéche (Tarascan)/Eastern Apache); University of New Mexico, Professor of American Studies, Jennifer Nez Denetdale (citizen of the Navajo Nation); and featured artist and Cornell University, Associate Professor of History of Art and Visual Studies, Jolene Rickard—the exhibition’s accompanying publication by Radius Books presents a summary statement on the dynamism of Indigenous photography today and fills a critical gap for the field.
+Authored wholly by Indigenous scholars—including National Museum of the American Indian, Associate Curator, Paul Chaat Smith (Comanche); University of California, Los Angeles, Associate Professor of Gender Studies, Chair of American Indian Studies Interdepartmental Program, Associate Director of American Indian Studies Research Center, and the Special Advisor to the Chancellor on Native American and Indigenous Affairs Mishuana Goeman (Tonawanda Band of Seneca); Metropolitan Museum of Art, Associate Curator of Native American art, Patricia Marroquin Norby (Purepéche); University of New Mexico, Professor of American Studies, Jennifer Nez Denetdale (Diné); and featured artist and Cornell University, Associate Professor of History of Art and Visual Studies, Jolene Rickard (Skarù·ręʔ/Tuscarora)—the exhibition’s accompanying publication by Radius Books presents a summary statement on the dynamism of Indigenous photography today and fills a critical gap for the field.

 Speaking with Light: Contemporary Indigenous Photography is organized by the Amon Carter Museum of American Art.
 The exhibition is co-curated by John Rohrbach, Senior Curator of Photographs, and Will Wilson, Photography Program Head at Santa Fe Community College and a citizen of the Navajo Nation.
-Major support for the exhibition is provided by the Henry Luce Foundation.
+Major support for the exhibition is provided by the Henry Luce Foundation and the Texas Commission on the Arts.
 Additional support is generously provided by Debra and Ken Hamlett, The Kerlee-Wollenberg Family Fund, and Ann and Russell Morton.
 The accompanying publication is supported in part by the Native Arts and Cultures Foundation.

 Images (top, left to right): Jeremy Dennis (b.
 1990), Nothing Happened Here #10, 2016, inkjet print, Amon Carter Museum of American Art, Fort Worth, Texas, P2021.9, © Jeremy Dennis; Zig Jackson (b.
 1957), Indian Man on the Bus, Mission District, San Francisco, California, 1994, inkjet print, Amon Carter Museum of American Art, Fort Worth, Texas, P2021.7, © Zig Jackson Mandan, Hidatsa, Arikara, North Dakota; (bottom): Wendy Red Star (b.
 1981), Catalogue Number 1941.30.1, 2019, inkjet print, Amon Carter Museum of American Art, Fort Worth, Texas, P2020.166.5, © Wendy Red Star